-The partly calculated and partly estimated transport distances vary between 50km for foundation materials up to 2,211km for some installation equipment.
+The partly calculated and partly estimated transport distances vary between 50km for foundation materials up to 17,713km for the drivetrain.

 Installation

 Table 4 describes all resources and materials required for the installation phase of the wind farm.

 Table 4: Data for resources/ processes required for installation stage moved to Annex B (confidential data)